Puppy Checklist :: Things to have in place prior to bring your puppy home

 The time has come and your now able to bring your new family member or working partner home.
 I have prepared a list of items you should have ready when bringing home your

 new German Shepherd Puppy.
 First if you haven't read my Puppy 101 please go through and read and or re read to freshen up on the info

 Treats (Hot Dogs is what they will have had here.)

 Pick a Vet before you need one

-Crates are essential in the comfort and training of your GSD, you should have a couple.
+Crates can be an essential in the comfort and safety of your GSD, you should have a couple.
 The main crate should be the biggest possible.

 If you can purchase the ones that have dividers so you can portion the room of the crate.
 The portion part comes in handy as the

 puppy will usually hold their potty if its right in their sleeping area.
 I like the wire crates and recommend them as they are very easy to